bandprotocol/bandchain/chain/yoda/README.md

 1. Open first cmd tab for running the BandChain
 2. Open second cmd tab for running the Yoda
-3. Open third cmd tab for running the BandChian CLI
+3. Open third cmd tab for running the Bandchain CLI

 ### How to run BandChain on development mode